BV and BFV for the H-twisted Poisson sigma model: BFV formulation of twisted Poisson sigma models

-\end{framed} Here $ \tilde{\rd}= \theta \partial$ is just the de Rham differential on $S^1$, reinterpreted as a super derivative on $T[1]S^1$, and $\tilde{\varepsilon}$ denotes the second natural derivative operator on the super circle, the Euler vector field, $\tilde{\varepsilon}= \theta \tfrac{\partial}{\partial \theta}$.
-Thus, we find that the BFV symplectic form \eqref{superBFVsymplecticform} is a super extension of the symplectic form \eqref{classicalsymplecticform} of the classical Hamiltonian theory while the BFV-BRST charge \eqref{superBFVBRSTcharge} is a \emph{nontrival} extension of the super extension of the classical action \eqref{classicalactionofHPSM}.
+\end{framed} Here certainly $S_{BFV}=S_{BFV}[\tilx,\tila]$.
+Moreover, $ \tilde{\rd}= \theta \partial$ is the de Rham differential on $S^1$, viewed as a super-derivative on $T[1]S^1$, and $\tilde{\varepsilon}$ denotes the second natural derivative operator on the super-circle, the Euler vector field, $\tilde{\varepsilon}= \theta \tfrac{\partial}{\partial \theta}$.
+Thus, we find that the BFV symplectic form \eqref{superBFVsymplecticform} is a super-extension of the symplectic form \eqref{classicalsymplecticform} of the classical Hamiltonian theory while the BFV-BRST charge \eqref{superBFVBRSTcharge} is quite different from a super-extension of the classical action \eqref{classicalactionofHPSM}.
 It is also remarkable that the Euler vector field $\tilde{\varepsilon}$ enters the super-description of $S_{BFV}$ explicitly, a phenomenon we did not see elsewhere before.
-For $H=0$, this last term disappears and we obtain the super BFV formulation of the PSM, see also Appendix \ref{sec:PSMBFV}.
+For $H=0$, this last term disappears and we obtain the super-BFV formulation of the PSM, see Appendix \ref{sec:PSMBFV}.